opensource-force/osf-blog/content/posts/you_are_not_a_number/part_9/index.md

 ### The searchlights

 I was maybe twelve years old when the family was driving home from some dinner at some American suburban culinary stalwart, when we saw the hollywood spotlights scanning the skies near our house.
-Intrigued, we ventured over to the grand opening of the hottest chain sweeping the nation in in the first half of the nineties: Blockbuster Video.
+Intrigued, we ventured over to the grand opening of the hottest chain sweeping the nation in the first half of the nineties: Blockbuster Video.
 We of course had a perfectly fine video rental shop we already frequented, but Blockbuster was new and shiny, and closer to home, so we were hooked.

 Blockbuster had a novel instrument for us--the Blockbuster card.